sufyanshaik/sufyanshaik.github.io/_pages/about.md

     </div>
 </div>
 <div class="caption">
-    Culture Champion Award from the CEO of Micron Technology, Inc. Sanjay Mehrotra for delivering on a challenging project with strong KPI.(I am wearing white shoes)
+    Culture Champion Award from the CEO of Micron Technology, Inc. Sanjay Mehrotra for delivering on a challenging project with strong KPI.
+(I am wearing white shoes)
 </div>

 **My work has been recognized through 1 Innovation Disclosure Award (Micron internal), 1 Internal Seminar Presentation (Micron internal), 7 peer-reviewed <a href="/publications/">publications</a> (a few more are in the pipeline), 1 National Scholarship Award, 1 International Scholarship Award at Sweden, 2 Poster Presentation Awards, 3 <a href="/cv/">Govt. of India Awards</a>, 6 International Conference Presentations, and 1 <a href="/projects/3_project/">US Air Force Research Lab report</a>.** I am a proponent of **Physics-guided, Data-driven Materials Discovery, Design, and Development.**

 I have extensive experience in:
-- Design-Technology Process Co-Optimization (DTPCO) using Advanced Strcuture/Stress models of Semiconductor Memory Products
+- Solving stress-related failures in HBM, DRAM, and NAND memory products using Advanced Strcuture/Stress models
 - Failure Investigations
 - Process-Structure-Property-Performance analysis using Advanced Metallography, Scanning Electron Microscopy, and Energy Dispersive Spectroscopy (SEM-EDS)
 - R&D Project Management